Mailing A Letter To Canada From Us

 Conclusion

 Now that you're equipped with the knowledge, why not put it into practice?
-Send that letter, share that postcard, and bridge the distance with a tangible piece of communication.
+Still, send that letter, share that postcard, and bridge the distance with a tangible piece of communication.
 Visit your local post office or the USPS website to get started, and don't forget to share this guide with friends and family who might also benefit from it.
 Happy mailing!